DenverCoder544/oskari-documentation/3 Setup instructions/00040-SetupDevelopmentEnvironment.md

 * JDK 8
 * [Maven 3+](http://maven.apache.org/) (developed using 3.5.0)
-* Git client (http://git-scm.com/) - Optionally download zip file from https://github.com/oskariorg/oskari-server
+* [Git client](http://git-scm.com/) (git is mandatory for contributing any changes to Oskari) - Optionally download zip file from https://github.com/oskariorg/oskari-server
 * `{jetty.base}` refers to the oskari-server folder in an unzipped [Jetty bundle](/download)

 ### Setup Git configuration